TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

-This is not emphasis, because the opening `*` is followed by whitespace, and hence not part of a [left-flanking delimiter run]:
+This is not emphasis, because the opening `*` is followed by whitespace, and hence not part of a left-flanking delimiter run:

 ```````````````````````````````` example
 a * foo bar*